XavierJiezou/python-sm.ms-api/README.md

 # usage
 1. enter the https://sm.ms/
 2. register and login
-3. don't forget your username and password
+3. fill your username, password and path of the image in the corresponding position of the code below
 ```
 if __name__ == "__main__":
     root = 'https://sm.ms/api/v2/'